camiloariza1/remazing-challenge/README.md

 This application scrapes product data from Amazon using Puppeteer and stores the results in a MongoDB database.
 It also includes a Node.js server to retrieve and display the product information.

+### Technologies

+- Express for API calls
+- Mongoose for communicating and stablishing connection with MongoDB
+- Puppeteer for the web scraping on Amazon
+- Docker and docker-compose for building the app in a container for easy installation and running

 ## Prerequisites

 Before running the application, make sure you have the following installed: